HB-1970

 Enforcement Authority

 Private right of action.
 No designated agency enforcer.
-Any person aggrieved by a violation may bring suit in state circuit court or as a supplemental claim in federal district court, including class actions.
-Standing requires that the plaintiff be a person aggrieved by a violation of the act.
+Any person aggrieved by a violation may bring a civil action in state circuit court or as a supplemental claim in federal district court, including class actions.
+Standing requires the plaintiff to be 'aggrieved by a violation.'
+No cure period or safe harbor is provided.

 Penalties

-For negligent violations: liquidated damages of $1,000 or actual damages, whichever is greater, per violation.
-For intentional or reckless violations: liquidated damages of $5,000 or actual damages, whichever is greater, per violation.
-Court shall award all attorney's fees and costs, including expert witness fees and other litigation expenses, to the prevailing plaintiff.
-Court may also award injunctive relief or other relief as appropriate.
+For negligent violations: liquidated damages of $1,000 or actual damages per violation, whichever is greater.
+For intentional or reckless violations: liquidated damages of $5,000 or actual damages per violation, whichever is greater.
+Prevailing plaintiffs are awarded all attorney's fees and costs, including expert witness fees and other litigation expenses.
+Courts may also award injunctive relief and other relief as deemed appropriate.
 Liquidated damages do not require proof of actual monetary harm.

 Who Is Covered